limoka/DSP-Mods/Mods/BlueprintTweaks/README.md

 - Allow using 3rd person view in Blueprint mode.
 - Allow toggling between 3d person and planet view when in Blueprint mode using `J` key
 - Add paste button to Blueprint Browser window.
 Pressing it is equivalent to double clicking currently selected blueprint.
+- When pasting blueprint string into existing blueprint you can hold `Shift` key to keep description and icons

 Change your blueprint on the fly:
 - Selectively change recipes on machines during any moment using a new panel in blueprint inspector